OpenKneeboard/OpenKneeboard/docs/features/profiles.md

 ### Automatically switching profiles

-OpenKneeboard does not currently have built-in support for this, however:
+OpenKneeboard does not currently have built-in support for this, however it is possible to script this via [OpenKneeboard's API](../api/index.md).

-- OpenKneeboard v1.3: if you're comfortable with Lua, [it is possible in DCS](https://github.com/OpenKneeboard/OpenKneeboard/issues/256#issuecomment-1407701513)
-- OpenKneeboard v1.4+: coding/scripting is still required, however [multiple programming languages are supported](../api/index.md)

 ## The 'Default' profile